WFLA (AM)

-Weekdays on WFLA begin with a local morning program, The Ryan Gorman Show with co-host Dana McKay.
-The rest of the schedule features mostly nationally syndicated Premiere Networks talk shows including The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, Our American Stories with Lee Habeeb and Coast to Coast AM with George Noory.

-Weekends feature shows on money, health, boating and fishing.
-Some weekend shows are paid brokered programming.
-On weekends, WFLA carries Sunday Nights with Bill Cunningham, Armstrong & Getty, The Ben Ferguson Show and This Morning, America's First News with Gordon Deal.
-WFLA occasionally serves as an overflow outlet for sports programming from co-owned sports radio station 620 WDAE.

-WFLA provides local newscasts on both weekdays and weekends.
-Evening and overnight newscasts are pre-recorded.
-National and world news is provided by Fox News Radio.
-WFLA provides news coverage for other iHeartMedia stations in the Tampa Bay market, and is a hub for the Florida News Network.

-Other stations carrying the WFLA brand

-Another Clear Channel radio station in Tallahassee took the call sign WFLA-FM.
-Its sister station in the Orlando area, WFLF (AM), uses "WFLA" as its branding.
-Both WFLA-FM and WFLF carries many of the same nationally syndicated programming as WFLA, but all three stations have their own local shows and news.

-WFLF-FM also previously carried the WFLA brand and programming in Panama City until September 2021; since then, the WFLA brand has been carried by two FM translators in the area.

 History

 In 1925, the station first signed on as WGHB in Clearwater.
 In 1927, its call sign changed to WFHH, and later that year to WFLA at 1130 kHz.

 WSUN jointly licensed with WFLA as WFLA-WSUN

 WSUN was first authorized in October 1927, joining WFLA at 590 kHz, with this station now assigned a dual call sign of WFLA-WSUN, under shared ownership by the Clearwater and St. Petersburg Chambers of Commerce.
 WSUN made its debut broadcast on November 1, using the slogan "Why Stay Up North".

 In 1927 WFLA-WSUN moved to 580 kHz, then to 900 kHz the next year.
 In 1929, radio frequencies for stations in Florida were reallocated, and WFLA-WSUN moved to 620 kHz.

 The station's transmitter site was originally on the north side of the Courtney Campbell Causeway near Clearwater.

 First directional antenna in the United States

 WFLA-WSUN's move to 620 kHz resulted in a nighttime interference complaint from another station on that frequency, WTMJ in Milwaukee, Wisconsin.
 WFLA-WSUN was ordered to reduce powers from 1,000 watts night and 2,500 watts day to 250 watts night and 500 watts day.